CarloLopezh1/portfolio-projects/README.md

-# Carlo Lopez Hhernandez – Data Analytics Portfolio
+# Carlo Lopez Hernandez – Data Analytics Portfolio

 Welcome to my project portfolio!
 I'm a data analyst passionate about using real-world data to uncover insights, build visualizations, and tell clear, actionable stories.
 This repository showcases selected projects that demonstrate my skills in Python, data cleaning, visualization, and dashboarding.